-Mary Harrod is Associate Professor in French Studies at the University of Warwick.
-She is the author of From France with Love: Gender and Identity in French Romantic Comedy (I.B.
-Tauris, 2015), Heightened Genre and Women’s Filmmaking in Hollywood (Palgrave Macmillan, 2021) and the co-edited collections The Europeanness of European Cinema (I. B. Tauris, 2015) and Women Do Genre in Film and Television (Routledge, 2017, winner of the British Association of Film, Television and Screen Studies Best Edited Collection Prize 2019).
+Mary Harrod is Associate Professor in French Studies at the University of Warwick, UK.
+She is the author of From France with Love: Gender and Identity in French Romantic Comedy (2015), Heightened Genre and Women’s Filmmaking in Hollywood (2021) and the co-edited collections The Europeanness of European Cinema (2015) and Women Do Genre in Film and Television (2017, winner of the British Association of Film, Television and Screen Studies Best Edited Collection Prize 2019).

-Suzanne Leonard is Professor of English and Director of the Master’s Degree in Gender and Cultural Studies at Simmons University in Boston.
-She is the author of Wife, Inc.: The Business of Marriage in the Twenty-First Century (2018) and Fatal Attraction (2009), and co-editor of Fifty Hollywood Directors (2014).
+Suzanne Leonard is Professor of English and Director of the Master’s Degree in Gender and Cultural Studies at Simmons University in Boston, USA.
+She is the author of Wife, Inc.: The Business of Marriage in the Twenty-First Century (2018) and Fatal Attraction (2009) and co-editor of Fifty Hollywood Directors (2014).

-Diane Negra is Professor of Film Studies and Screen Culture at University College Dublin.
-She is the author, editor or co-editor of twelve books and serves as Chair of the Irish Fulbright Commission.
+Diane Negra is Professor of Film Studies and Screen Culture at University College Dublin, Ireland.
+A member of the Royal Irish Academy, she is the author, editor or co-editor of 12 books, the most recent of which is Shadow of a Doubt (2021).
+She is Co-Editor-in-Chief of Television and New Media and Chair of the Irish Fulbright Commission.